 |MKBU 3225||Marketing Principles||3|

-The business major is available at the School of Professional and Continuing Studies.
+The major in business is available to students in Fordham's School of Professional and Continuing Studies at Westchester.